 How much plant material do they consume?

-There is great debate over how much plant material dogs would normally select when left to their own devices.
-While some canine nutrition legends like Steve Brown are confident that the dog selected a lot of plant items back in the day, most of us are unsure just how much.
+As the videos above demonstrate, feral dogs, free of human influence, consume animal matter 97% of the time.
+From this point, there is great debate over how much plant material dogs would normally select when left to their own devices.
+While some canine nutrition legends like Steve Brown are confident that the dog selected a lot of plant items back in the day, most of us are unsure just how much, if at all.
 Muddying the water at this point are the current diet studies of domestic dogs which have failed to distinguish between village or free-to-roam and feral dogs.
 We know village dogs, raised by humans in poorer countries where dog roaming laws are lax, usually on diets containing cheap vegetable material, may select plant items from a village dump when allowed to free roam during the day.
 Feral dogs largely do not do this.
 It happens that is the former we usually study as they are so successful.
 Results from these diet studies can indicate that dogs can eat a lot of vegetable matter (up to 40%) but this says little of what the dog selects normally when left to his own devices.
 Unfortunately, these studies of feral dogs are all too rare though they do indicate a much smaller vegetable component to the diet, less than 10% for the most part.

 The feral / free-roaming dog issue is best highlighted with a study by Kuo in 1967.
 He divided 100 Chow Chow pups into three groups (what a job, imagine that!), to one group he fed all plant material, to the second all meat material, to the third a mix of the two.
 What he found down the line was that the pups fed only vegetable matter would only eat vegetables later in life.
 Those fed meat would only eat meat and those fed a mix would eat anything.
 What Kuo proved quite simply was that dogs can be targetted to certain foods, a process that begins in the womb (you can actually spray the scent of apple in the air of a pregnant bitch and pups will fight over apple-tainted nipples).
 Hence you can feed Mum dry food and the pups will eat it later in life but if you offer dry food to a fresh fed dog they’re highly unlikely to eat much of it with great gusto.